 Types of Aquarium Substrate for Planted Aquariums

 Gravel - Plain, uncoated gravel can work very well in planted aquariums.
 Because it is inexpensive and easy to use, gravel is one of the most popular substrates for use in freshwater aquariums.
 The best size of gravel to use is in the one to three mm range and it should not be treated with any kind of chemicals.
 Treated gravel may affect water quality or contain substances toxic to aquarium fish.
 There are several things to consider when using gravel as a substrate in a planted tank.
 It is recommended that you put down a layer of peat moss or laterite under the gravel to provide nutrients for your plants.
 If you prefer to avoid using these substances in your tank you may choose to periodically fertilize your plants instead.
 Fertilizing plants is easy - simply check your local pet store for plant root fertilizer tabs and push them into the gravel near the roots of your plants.
 When using gravel as substrate in a planted tank, make sure the gravel is deep enough to cover the roots of your plants and to allow them space to grow.
+A really nice substrate for a planted aquarium would be a combination of gravel and Eco-Complete.
+Good choices for aquarium gravel can be found here.

 Sand - Sand is another popular substrate in planted tanks because it gives the aquarium a natural look.
 There are many types of sand which can be used in the planted aquarium including silica sand, onyx sand and a variety of commercially-sold sands fortified with nutrients.
 Silica sands like play sand and pool filter sand can be used in the home aquarium but they can be dusty and do not provide plant roots with some of the nutrients they need to grow.
 Before using silica sand in the home aquarium, rinse it well to remove as much dust and dirt as possible.
 If you plan to use sand in your planted aquarium, try adding a layer of flourite or plant soil beneath the sand or find a fortified sand that will provide your plants with the nutrients they need.